YD-Qi/Fannie-Mae-Loan-Project/README.md

 ## Exploratory Data Analysis
 see the code in the Jupyter Notebook

-## EMachine Learning to predict Loan Default
+## Machine Learning to predict Loan Default
 see the code in the Jupyter Notebook